Lemony Pull-Apart Bread is yeast bread flavored with lemon and orange zest that is surprisingly easy to make with a bread machine and a bundt pan.

 - Use a pizza cutter or knife to cut the dough into large diamonds.

 - Dip each diamond into melted butter, then into sugary lemon/orange zest mixture.

 - Place first piece on its side in bundt pan.
 Lay second piece upright against first piece and repeat until all pieces have been lined up around the pan.
 You may have to push them together to squeeze in the final pieces.
 Perfection is not required.

 - Cover with shower cap, plastic wrap or a tea towel and allow to rise in warm place until almost double.

 - Uncover and bake in oven preheated to 350 degrees for 30-35 minutes or until internal temperature reaches 190 degrees F. Lay a piece of foil loosely on top to prevent over-browning about halfway through baking time.

 - Allow to cool for 5 minutes before turning out of pan.
 Flip upside down so crusty top is visible.

 - While bread is still warm, mix powdered sugar with liquid of choice and drizzle over the top.

 To prepare a day ahead, follow instructions above through step 5.
-Cover dough that has already been arranged in pan with plastic wrap or shower cap.
+Cover dough that has already been arranged in a pan with plastic wrap or shower cap.
 Chill overnight.
-About 2 hours before you want to serve bread, remove bundt pan from fridge and set aside in a warm, cozy place until dough has almost doubled in size.
+About 2 hours before you want to serve bread, remove bundt pan from fridge and set aside in a warm, cozy place until the dough has almost doubled in size.
 Bake as directed above.
-You can control the rising process somewhat by moving pan to a warmer or cooler location, depending on when you want it to be ready to bake.
+You can control the rising process somewhat by moving the pan to a warmer or cooler location, depending on when you want it to be ready to bake.